I’ve updated these resume writing tips every spring for over a decade

 47. Make sure your resume contact information is current and that recruiters can find you if they want to reach out to you.

-Professional resume writers still agree there are many right ways to write a resume.
+No matter how many resume writing tips you read, professional resume writers still agree there are many right ways to write a resume.
 Get 10 professional resume writers working for the same resume client, and they could probably create 10 different resumes based on style and look.
 However, all of the resumes could still be very good.
+Use this list and see how these resume writing tips can improve your resume.